zeroluck/docs/sources/faq/troubleshooting.md

 gluuStatus: active
 userPassword: 1q2w3e
 ```

-Please note the string's segment marked with bold: you will have to substitute it with dn of your own People ou which you've acquired on step 3)
+Please note the string's segment marked with bold: you will have to
+substitute it with dn of your own People ou which you've acquired in
+step 3).

 5) Run this command:

 `/opt/opendj/bin/ldapmodify -p 1389 -D 'cn=directory manager' -w 'YOUR_BIND_PASSWORD' -f ~/add_user.ldif`

-This will create new user tempadmin with attributes provided via file created on step 4)
+This will create new user tempadmin with attributes provided via file
+created in step 4).

-6) Now create file "add_2_group.ldif" in your home ("~/") directory and copy the following lines to it:
+6) Now create file `add_2_group.ldif` in your home ("~/") directory and
+copy the following lines to it:

 ```
 dn: inum=@!F9CC.D762.4778.1032!0001!2C72.BB87!0003!60B7,ou=groups,o=@!f9cc.d762.4778.1032!0001!2c72.bb87,o=gluu
 changetype: modify